Latest SeedProd News

 • Brand colors, logo, and fonts

-• Clear message + downtime estimate
+• Clear message and downtime estimate

 • Countdown timer to relaunch

-• Email opt-in to grow your list
+• Email opt-in form

 • Social links or support contact